Sacco and Vanzetti: Braintree crimes trial

-Both defendants offered alibis that were backed by several witnesses.
-Vanzetti testified that he had been selling fish at the time of the Braintree robbery.
-Sacco testified that he had been in Boston applying for a passport at the Italian consulate.
-He stated he had lunched in Boston's North End with several friends, each of whom testified on his behalf.
-Prior to the trial, Sacco's lawyer, Fred Moore, went to great lengths to contact the consulate employee whom Sacco said he had talked with on the afternoon of the crime.
-Once contacted in Italy, the clerk said he remembered Sacco because of the unusually large passport photo he presented.
-The clerk also remembered the date, April 15, 1920, but he refused to return to the United States to testify (a trip requiring two ship voyages), citing his ill health.
-Instead he executed a sworn deposition that was read aloud in court and quickly dismissed.

 Much of the trial focused on material evidence, notably bullets, guns, and the cap.
-Prosecution witnesses testified that Bullet III, the .32-caliber bullet that had fatally wounded Berardelli, was from a discontinued Winchester .32 Auto cartridge loading so obsolete that the only bullets similar to it that anyone could locate to make comparisons were those found in the cartridges in Sacco's pockets.
-Prosecutor Frederick Katzmann decided to participate in a forensic bullet examination using bullets test-fired from Sacco's .32 Colt Automatic after the defense arranged for such tests.
-Sacco, saying he had nothing to hide, had allowed his gun to be test-fired, with experts for both sides present, during the trial's second week.
-The prosecution matched bullets fired through the gun to those taken from one of the slain men.
+Prosecution witnesses testified that Bullet III, the .32-caliber bullet that had fatally wounded Berardelli, was from a discontinued Winchester .32 Auto cartridge loading so obsolete that the only bullets similar to it that anyone could locate to make comparisons were actually those found in the cartridges in Sacco's pockets.

 In court, District Attorney Katzmann called two forensic gun expert witnesses, Capt.
 Charles Van Amburgh of Springfield Armory and Capt.
-William Proctor of the Massachusetts State Police, who testified that they believed that of the four bullets recovered from Berardelli's body, Bullet III – the fatal bullet – exhibited rifling marks consistent with those found on bullets fired from Sacco's .32 Colt Automatic pistol.
+William Proctor of the Massachusetts State Police, who testified that they believed that of the four bullets recovered from Berardelli's body, Bullet III—the fatal bullet—exhibited rifling marks consistent with those found on bullets fired from Sacco's .32 Colt Automatic pistol.
 In rebuttal, two defense forensic gun experts testified that Bullet III did not match any of the test bullets from Sacco's Colt.

 After the trial, Capt.
 Proctor signed an affidavit stating that he could not positively identify Sacco's .32 Colt as the only pistol that could have fired Bullet III.
 This meant that Bullet III could have been fired from any of the 300,000 .32 Colt Automatic pistols then in circulation.
-All witnesses to the shooting testified that they saw one gunman shoot Berardelli four times, yet the defense never questioned how only one of four bullets found in the deceased guard was identified as being fired from Sacco's Colt.
+All witnesses to the shooting testified that they saw one gunman shoot Berardelli four times, yet the defense never questioned how only one bullets of the four found in the murdered guard's body was identified as fired from Sacco's Colt.
+At the grand jury hearing, Doctor Charles McGrath testified that all four bullets removed from Berardelli's body "looked exactly alike".
+Hence it was concluded that both bullet III and Shell W, must have been planted several months before the trial.